 If you want to attract a large audience, you’ve got to find what makes you special.
 Most people think that your X-factor is a skill or physical feature, but it’s not.
 It’s a trait or collection of traits that stand out beyond your looks.
 Your looks and skills complement your X-Factor.

 Not sure what your X-Factor is?
-Ask friends and family what the like most about you.
+Ask friends and family what they like most about you.
 You’ll have enough to go on instantly.

 2. Increase Your Content Production